clark-ward/2024Palaeo3/README.md

 [Tejada-Lara et al. (2018)](http://dx.doi.org/10.1098/rspb.2018.1020);
 [Tipple et al. (2010)](https://doi.org/10.1029/2009PA001851)

 The Tipple et al. (2010) supplementary file has screwed up formatting.
-I've uploaded a fixed version here; feel free to share.
+I've uploaded a fixed version here; feel free to share, I spent hours cleaning it up.

+To calculate analytical uncertainty of stable isotope analyses, I used the calculators created by [Spzack et al. (2017)](https://doi.org/10.1016/j.jasrep.2017.05.007).
+I have provided the two calculators used in this publication, and a blank version for the reader.